maveniverse/mima/README.md

   or Sonatype Nexus2 is.
 * [standalone-sisu-uber](runtime/standalone-sisu-uber) - this runtime is same as
   [standalone-sisu](runtime/standalone-sisu) with one notable difference: it is repackaged into single JAR for simpler handling.
+* [standalone-static](runtime/standalone-static) - this runtime may be always present (but in case of Maven Plugin it will generate a ton of warnings due wrong Maven artifact scopes), but is best to simply exclude it in Maven Plugin POMs.
+  This is a "fallback" runtime, when no other runtime is present, and has the lowest priority.
+Note: if `embedded-maven` is not present on classpath, this runtime **will fail** when running within Maven.
+This runtime may be used in case you you are scared of Sisu/Guice.
+* [standalone-static-uber](runtime/standalone-static-uber) - this runtime is same as
+  [standalone-static](runtime/standalone-static) with one notable difference: it is repackaged into single JAR for simpler handling.

 ## Things to be aware of